Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: System model and problem definition

-Quantum processor units (QPUs) are the main resource at quantum nodes, and they are described by their capacity (number of computing qubits).
-Quantum node and QPU are interchangeable throughout the paper.
-The function $f_{q_k}$ represents the amount of money relative to the number of computing qubits used by the clients' circuit at quantum node $q_k$.
-In practice, it corresponds to the amount of time it takes for the clients' circuit to use computing qubits at QPUs.
-It describes the interactions between different quantum circuits from different clients.
+It assigns the clients' cost at quantum node ${q_k}$ (which has $m_k$ available resources) using $x$ resources.
+The function $f(q_k, x)$ represents the amount of money relative to the number of computing qubits used by the clients' circuit at quantum node $q_k$.
+It is proportional to the completion time (QPU-hours) when consuming $x$ resources at the quantum node $q_k$.
+In practice, it corresponds to the amount of time it takes for the clients' circuits to use computing qubits at QPUs.

-The batch of clients' quantum circuits is given by a set $\mathcal{C} = \{C_1, \ldots, C_n\}$ where $C_i$ represents job (quantum circuit) from client $i$.
-Each $C_i$ requests $r_i$ resource from quantum cloud computing.
-Where $r_i$ highlights the number of computing qubits require to execute the circuits $C_i$.
-On the one hand, the total client requests is represented by $\mathcal{R} = \{r_1, \ldots, r_n\}$.
-Alternatively, quantum cloud computing allocates a global resource $\mathcal{G} = \{g_1, \ldots, g_n \}$ to every client, where $g_j$ represents the total resources allocated to a client $j$ over the $q$ quantum nodes, in this sense representing the client's strategy in the game.
-In this case, $g_j$ is equal to $\{g_j(q_1), \dots, g_j(q_q)\}$, whereas $g_j(q_i)$ indicates the resource allocated to the client $j$ at quantum node $q_i$.
-In other words, $g_j = \{g_j(q_1), \dots, g_j(q_q)\}$, indicates how user $j$'s quantum circuit is partitioned among the available quantum node $q_i$.